Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Input buffers and other input-only parameters (`const` pointers) may be in read-only memory.
 Overlap is possible between input buffers, and between an input buffer and an output buffer, but not between two output buffers or between a non-buffer parameter and another parameter.

-#### Driver functions for single-part cryptographic operations
+#### Driver entry points for single-part cryptographic operations

-The following driver functions perform a cryptographic operation in one shot (single-part operation):
+The following driver entry points perform a cryptographic operation in one shot (single-part operation):

 * `"hash_compute"` (transparent drivers only): calculation of a hash.
 Called by `psa_hash_compute()` and `psa_hash_compare()`.
-To verify a hash with `psa_hash_compare()`, the core calls the driver's `"hash_compute"` function and compares the result with the reference hash value.
+To verify a hash with `psa_hash_compare()`, the core calls the driver's `"hash_compute"` entry point and compares the result with the reference hash value.
 * `"mac_compute"`: calculation of a MAC.
 Called by `psa_mac_compute()` and possibly `psa_mac_verify()`.
-To verify a mac with `psa_mac_verify()`, the core calls an applicable driver's `"mac_verify"` function if there is one, otherwise the core calls an applicable driver's `"mac_compute"` function and compares the result with the reference MAC value.
+To verify a mac with `psa_mac_verify()`, the core calls an applicable driver's `"mac_verify"` entry point if there is one, otherwise the core calls an applicable driver's `"mac_compute"` entry point and compares the result with the reference MAC value.
 * `"mac_verify"`: verification of a MAC.
 Called by `psa_mac_verify()`.
-This function is mainly useful for drivers of secure elements that verify a MAC without revealing the correct MAC.
-Although transparent drivers may implement this function in addition to `"mac_compute"`, it is generally not useful because the core can call the `"mac_compute"` function and compare with the expected MAC value.
+This entry point is mainly useful for drivers of secure elements that verify a MAC without revealing the correct MAC.
+Although transparent drivers may implement this entry point in addition to `"mac_compute"`, it is generally not useful because the core can call the `"mac_compute"` entry point and compare with the expected MAC value.
 * `"cipher_encrypt"`: unauthenticated symmetric cipher encryption.
 Called by `psa_cipher_encrypt()`.
 * `"cipher_decrypt"`: unauthenticated symmetric cipher decryption.
 Called by `psa_cipher_decrypt()`.
 * `"aead_encrypt"`: authenticated encryption with associated data.
 Called by `psa_aead_encrypt()`.
 * `"aead_decrypt"`: authenticated decryption with associated data.
 Called by `psa_aead_decrypt()`.
 * `"asymmetric_encrypt"`: asymmetric encryption.
 Called by `psa_asymmetric_encrypt()`.
 * `"asymmetric_decrypt"`: asymmetric decryption.
 Called by `psa_asymmetric_decrypt()`.
 * `"sign_hash"`: signature of an already calculated hash.
 Called by `psa_sign_hash()` and possibly `psa_sign_message()`.
-To sign a message with `psa_sign_message()`, the core calls an applicable driver's `"sign_message"` function if there is one, otherwise the core calls an applicable driver's `"hash_compute"` function followed by an applicable driver's `"sign_hash"` function.
+To sign a message with `psa_sign_message()`, the core calls an applicable driver's `"sign_message"` entry point if there is one, otherwise the core calls an applicable driver's `"hash_compute"` entry point followed by an applicable driver's `"sign_hash"` entry point.
 * `"verify_hash"`: verification of an already calculated hash.
 Called by `psa_verify_hash()` and possibly `psa_verify_message()`.
-To verify a message with `psa_verify_message()`, the core calls an applicable driver's `"verify_message"` function if there is one, otherwise the core calls an applicable driver's `"hash_compute"` function followed by an applicable driver's `"verify_hash"` function.
+To verify a message with `psa_verify_message()`, the core calls an applicable driver's `"verify_message"` entry point if there is one, otherwise the core calls an applicable driver's `"hash_compute"` entry point followed by an applicable driver's `"verify_hash"` entry point.
 * `"sign_message"`: signature of a message.
 Called by `psa_sign_message()`.
 * `"verify_message"`: verification of a message.
 Called by `psa_verify_message()`.
 * `"key_agreement"`: key agreement without a subsequent key derivation.
 Called by `psa_raw_key_agreement()` and possibly `psa_key_derivation_key_agreement()`.

-### Driver functions for multi-part operations
+### Driver entry points for multi-part operations

 #### General considerations on multi-part operations

-The functions that implement each step of a multi-part operation are grouped into a family.
-A driver that implements a multi-part operation must define all of the functions in this family as well as a type that represents the operation context.
+The entry points that implement each step of a multi-part operation are grouped into a family.
+A driver that implements a multi-part operation must define all of the entry points in this family as well as a type that represents the operation context.
 The lifecycle of a driver operation context is similar to the lifecycle of an API operation context:

 1. The core initializes operation context objects to either all-bits-zero or to logical zero (`{0}`), at its discretion.
-1. The core calls the `xxx_setup` function for this operation family.
-If this fails, the core destroys the operation context object without calling any other driver function on it.
+1. The core calls the `xxx_setup` entry point for this operation family.
+If this fails, the core destroys the operation context object without calling any other driver entry point on it.
-1. The core calls other functions that manipulate the operation context object, respecting the constraints.
+1. The core calls other entry points that manipulate the operation context object, respecting the constraints.
-1. If any function fails, the core calls the driver's `xxx_abort` function for this operation family, then destroys the operation context object without calling any other driver function on it.
+1. If any entry point fails, the core calls the driver's `xxx_abort` entry point for this operation family, then destroys the operation context object without calling any other driver entry point on it.
-1. If a “finish” function fails, the core destroys the operation context object without calling any other driver function on it.
-The finish functions are: *prefix*`_mac_sign_finish`, *prefix*`_mac_verify_finish`, *prefix*`_cipher_fnish`, *prefix*`_aead_finish`, *prefix*`_aead_verify`.
+1. If a “finish” entry point fails, the core destroys the operation context object without calling any other driver entry point on it.
+The finish entry points are: *prefix*`_mac_sign_finish`, *prefix*`_mac_verify_finish`, *prefix*`_cipher_fnish`, *prefix*`_aead_finish`, *prefix*`_aead_verify`.

-If a driver implements a multi-part operation but not the corresponding single-part operation, the core calls the driver's multipart operation functions to perform the single-part operation.
+If a driver implements a multi-part operation but not the corresponding single-part operation, the core calls the driver's multipart operation entry points to perform the single-part operation.

-#### Multi-part operation function family `"hash_multipart"`
+#### Multi-part operation entry point family `"hash_multipart"`

 This family corresponds to the calculation of a hash in one multiple parts.